-The Korean currency symbol is ??.
+The Korean currency symbol is the Won.
 Major credit cards and cash are accepted in South Korea.
 Some of the most popular banks in South Korea are: Korean Exchange Bank and KB Kookmin Bank.

 13. What’s the exchange rate between US Dollars and Korean Won?

-Currently the exchange rate is US$1 1.09 Korean won.
-Exchange rate fluctuates periodically and also varies between banks.
+Exchange rates fluctuate periodically and also vary between banks.
 Please visit www.xe.com for current conversion rates.

 14. Is it possible to send money home?

 Yes.
 Money can be easily exchanged and transferred to bank accounts around the world.
 Western Union services are available.

 15. How does the school year run in South Korea?

 In South Korea, the two main semesters start in September and February.

 15. Is there an age limit to teach English in South Korea?